CableRobotGraphSim: A Graph Neural Network for Modeling Partially Observable Cable-Driven Robot Dynamics: Introduction

 \texttt{CableRobotGraphSim}, proposed in this work, is a fully learnable graph neural network (GNN) dynamics model for cable-driven robots that is effective under partial observability, while being data-efficient.
-The architecture features: (i) a fully learnable GNN for simulation stability, (ii) configuration-based node features with a recurrent block to handle partial observability, (iii) a cable-edge decoder for direct actuation modeling, and (iv) multi-step forward prediction to accelerate rollouts.
+The architecture features: (i) a fully learnable GNN for simulation stability, (ii) configuration-based node features with a recurrent block to support partial observability, (iii) a cable-edge decoder for direct actuation modeling, and (iv) multi-step forward, prediction chunks to accelerate rollouts.
 A sim-and-real co-training procedure further enhances generalization and robustness.
 The method is evaluated on tensegrity robots first in simulation and then in real-world settings.
 Comparisons are made against existing state-of-the-art differentiable tensegrity simulators~[\cite{r2s2r,chen2024learningdifferentiabletensegritydynamics}] in a sim2sim (MuJoCo as ground truth) and real2sim setup using data from a real 3-bar tensegrity.
 Additionally, the model is integrated into a Model Predictive Path Integral (MPPI) controller for a simulated 6-bar tensegrity.
-Finally, three ablation studies assess the contributions of key architectural components, the effect of the amount of co-training data, and the impact of the number of forward prediction steps on accuracy.
+Finally, three ablation studies assess the contributions of key architectural components, the effect of the amount of co-training data, and the impact of the size of the prediction chunk on accuracy.
 In summary, the contributions of this work are the following:

-\begin{myitem} \item A new GNN architecture for learning cable-driven dynamics given partial observations with a multi-step prediction scheme. \item A sim-and-real co-training procedure that promotes model generalization and robustness to noise. \item Evaluations, in simulation and reality, of the GNN applied to modeling tensegrity robots. \item Integration of GNN-based modeling in MPPI-based control and demonstrations of tensegrity robots navigating obstacles using this controller. \end{myitem}
+\begin{myitem} \item A novel GNN architecture for learning cable-driven dynamics given partial observations. \item Introduction of prediction chunks for enhancing both model accuracy and inference speed for short and long horizon trajectory rollouts. \item A sim-and-real co-training procedure that promotes model generalization and robustness to noise. \item Evaluations, in simulation and reality, of the GNN applied to modeling tensegrity robots. \item Integration of GNN-based modeling in MPPI-based control and demonstrations of tensegrity robots navigating obstacles using this controller. \end{myitem}